Efficient Learning of a Linear Dynamical System with Stability Guarantees: Reverse -projection

-Using the results of Section~\ref{sec:moderate:deviations:theory}, we are now ready to establish probabilistic bounds on the operator norm distance between the projected least squares estimator $\mathcal{P}(\widehat \theta_T)$ and and the unknown true system matrix~$\theta$ with respect to the data-generating probability measure~$\mathbb P_\theta$.
-These bounds are random because they depend on the $I$-distance between~$\widehat\theta_T$ and~$\mathcal{P}(\widehat \theta_T)$, and thus they have an {\em a posteriori} flavour.
-Specifically, the following proposition provides both asymptotic as well as finite-sample bounds, which display different strengths and weaknesses and are both structurally identical to existing (and in some cases optimal) finite-sample bounds for~$\widehat{\theta}_T$; see, {\em e.g.}, \autocite[\S~6]{ref:sarkar19a}.
+Next, we can use the results of Section~\ref{sec:moderate:deviations:theory} to establish probabilistic bounds on the operator norm distance between the projected least squares estimator $\mathcal{P}(\widehat \theta_T)$ and the unknown true system matrix~$\theta$ with respect to the data-generating probability measure~$\mathbb P_\theta$.
+Specifically, the following lemma provides {two {\em implicit}} finite-sample bounds { involving random error estimates.
+These bounds} are both structurally identical to existing (and in some cases statistically optimal) finite-sample bounds for~$\widehat{\theta}_T$; see, {\em e.g.}, \autocite[\S~6]{ref:sarkar19a}. { In Proposition~\ref{prop:finite:sample} below, these implicit bounds will be used to establish {\em explicit} finite sample bounds involving deterministic error estimates.}